 John was much older than Jane, and died in December 1843 after a period of illness.
 Again Jane needed to earn money to support herself and her daughter, again she used her writing skills.
 She worked on new editions of her husband’s books, and wrote books about gardening for ladies.
 Then late in 1849 Mr. Evans who worked for the producers of Punch, contacted her to ask if she would be the editor of a new journal for women; The Ladies’ Companion.
 This was highly successful at first, but when sales went down in 1850 she was asked to resign.
 During the next few years she travelled abroad with her daughter Agnes, spending only some of her time in London.
 She died in July 1858.

-The Archives and Heritage section of Birmingham Central Library holds a collection of John and Jane Loudon's books.
+The Archives, Heritage and Photography section of the Library of Birmingham holds a collection of John and Jane Loudon's books.
 This also includes a biography of Jane Loudon:

 Howe, Bea Lady with Green Fingers